TrueCar/react-launch-darkly/README.md

     return (
       <div>
         <FeatureFlag
-          // This is the feature flag key you defined in LaunchDarkly flagKey="home-test"
+          // This is the feature flag key you defined in LaunchDarkly,
+          // supporting booleans, strings, numbers, JSON objects, and JSON arrays flagKey="home-test"

           // What to render if the feature is "on"